bem-site/bem-js-tutorial/README.md

 ## Modifiers
 In BEM, modifiers express block states.
 To put a block into a special state we set a modifier on it.
-Then, a block runs a callback associated with this modifier.
+Then a block runs a callback associated with this modifier.

-### Setting a modifier on a block and reacting on that
+### Setting a modifier on a block and reacting to it

 In the
 [002-change-modifier](http://varya.me/bem-js-tutorial/desktop.bundles/002-change-modifier/002-change-modifier.html)
 example you can see a button changing its state after a user clicks on it.

-The button is a BEM block named `call-button` and represented with CSS, JavaScript and templates placed into [the block folder](https://github.com/toivonen/bem-js-tutorial/tree/master/desktop.bundles/002-change-modifier/blocks/call-button).
+The button is a BEM block named `call-button` and is represented by CSS, JavaScript and templates placed into [the block folder](https://github.com/toivonen/bem-js-tutorial/tree/master/desktop.bundles/002-change-modifier/blocks/call-button).